jaideng1/bazaar-stocks/README.md

 In your shell, run `mkdir build && mkdir dist`.
 Move the files in `saved-icons` to the `build` folder.
 To build the program, run `npm run dist` for your current platform (?
-I think), but to build for Mac, Windows and Linux, run `npm run dist-all-platforms`.
+I think), but to build for Mac, Windows and Linux, run:
+`npm run dist-all-platforms`.